splunk/public-o11y-docs/synthetics/set-up-synthetics/set-up-synthetics.rst

         * multiple step journeys like login and checkout.
         * A / B testing.
 How does adding or removing a specific third party affect performance.
         * Set performance benchmarks and understand long term trends.
-        * Compare performance with industry standards like Google search rankings and web vitals.
+        * Compare performance with industry standards like Google search and web vitals.
         * Use a HAR file to run tests in local developer environments or sites behind a firewall.
         * Upload a HAR file, which contains full response bodies, so that Splunk Synthetic Monitoring can audit the content.